Tips for teaching English online – 10 mind-blowing pieces of advice!

 You’ll get new students through word-of-mouth by being principled, honest and as non-materialistic as possible.

-From the word go, I tell my students that I’ll tolerate same-day cancellations only three times.
+During an initial consultation meeting (not to be confused with a "trial lesson"), I tell my students that I tolerate same-day cancellations only three times.
 From the fourth same-day cancellation, I take 15 minutes from a student’s batch of prepaid minutes.
 As my lessons usually last between 15 and 30 minutes, I think that this charge is more than fair.

 I try to be tolerant with students who might be “running late”, so I don’t charge them if they’re five minutes late.
 However, if they inform me that they’ll be fifteen minutes late, I add ten minutes to the overall length of the lesson.